 Anger is the most disallowed, unapproved of emotion in our society.
 If you’re an angry person you’re considered bad, less than, evil or dangerous.
 That’s because it’s a scary emotion.
 It’s very uncomfortable to feel and we all know everyone tries to avoid what’s uncomfortable.

-The majority of people internalizes their anger.
-You can see bottled-up anger as clenched fists, locked jaws, stiff body language, a short fuse, a harsh voice, an elevated level of stress.
-Suppressing anger eventually builds up and when it’s not dealt with properly gets unleashed in violent and dangerous ways.
+Majority of people internalize their anger.
+You can see bottled-up anger as clenched fists, locked jaws, stiff body language, a short fuse, a harsh voice, an elevated level of stress, adult temper tantrums, easily irritated, becoming frustrated over minor incidences, criticizing others, lashing out, having an attitude, self-hatred, being sarcastic, internal and outer aggression.
+Suppressing and internalizing anger eventually builds up and when it’s not dealt with properly gets unleashed in violent and dangerous ways.
 Including upon the self.

 Anger has two sides.
 Constructive or destructive.
 The destructive side includes aggression, violence, shame, and helplessness.
 The constructive side can fuel inspiration to take action, show you what’s no longer working for you, where boundaries have been crossed, to make a choice, take responsibility back and even inspire an entire culture to change.